-They swept to victory in their qualifying group ahead of Switzerland, Romania, Bulgaria.
+They swept to top spot in their qualifying group ahead of Switzerland, Romania, Bulgaria.
 With four goals, Ally McCoist was the top Scottish scorer en route to the tournament but come finals time he couldn't produce and they were eliminated at the group stage.

 Andy Roxburgh resigned from his position as Scotland manager after failing to guide the team to the 1994 World Cup and he was replaced by Craig Brown.

-Brown would steer Scotland to Euro '96 and a massive group stage tie against England, which came after they had earned a point with a goalless draw against the Netherlands.
-They lost 2-0 to England and despite a McCoist-inspired win over Switzerland, they yet again could not get beyond the group stage.
+Brown would steer Scotland to Euro 96 and a massive group stage tie against England, which came after they had earned a point with a goalless draw against Netherlands.
+They lost 2-0 to England and despite a McCoist-inspired win over Switzerland, yet again they were eliminated at the group stage.

 Two years later Brown helmed Scotland's run to the World Cup, where they were again drawn in a group with Brazil.
-They opened the tournament at the Stade de France and sensationally equalised from the penalty spot through John Collins just before the break, but an own-goal from Thomas Boyd denied them a point.
+They opened the tournament at the Stade de France and sensationally equalised from the penalty spot through John Collins just before the break.
+However, an own goal from Tom Boyd denied them a point.